-Avg: 2.6 from 269 votes
+Avg: 2.7 from 365 votes

-|Type:||Trad, 400 ft, 3 pitches|
+|Type:||Trad, 400 ft (121 m), 3 pitches|

 |FA:||Bob Dominick and John Wolfe, April 1976|

-|Page Views:||13,888 total · 72/month|
+|Page Views:||19,604 total · 82/month|

-|Shared By:||Rob "rk" Kalinowski on Apr 11, 2002|
+|Shared By:||Rob "rk" Kalinowski on Apr 11, 2002 · Updates|

-DescriptionThis is overall, a mellow, very enjoyable 3-pitch climb on a warm, interesting wall.
+This is overall, a mellow, very enjoyable 3-pitch climb on a warm, interesting wall.
 As you hike up to the base, but before you get there, while you still have a good view of the wall, locate the big brown splotch or dot, and then the brown ring with the lighter rock inside (looks vaguely like the sun) which is above it to the right of the first spot.
 There is also a less obvious ring below and left of the dot, which if you are very hot and dehydrated, might look like a sun with a big flame on it.
-In Randy Vogel's Classic Rock, J-Tree (condensed version), the route picture is incorrect - it should be to the right of the line he draws.
-And in his J-Tree book (old version, the light purple one) it is not so clear either.
-Once you find the "sun" and other dot I talked about, look for an obvious horizontal ledge below it.
+[All guides since 2006 show route correctly] Once you find the "sun" and other dot I talked about, look for an obvious horizontal ledge below it.
 Look left and below, following that ledge until you see an obvious crack, which starts from the ground, angling up and to the right and then to the left.
 This is your start.
 Hike up and begin.

-Top out, set up an anchor and belay.
-Congrats!
-To return to your bags, downclimb to the right, (south) down some slabs and boulders.
+Descent: To return to your bags, head right, then down a short distance off the back of the formation into a gully of sorts.
+Continue down and right through slabs and boulders.
 With a bit of route finding, it won't exceed class 3.